mike-4040/Word-Guess-Game/README.md

-Word-Guess-Game
+# Word Guess Game
 UCSD Coda Camp JavaScript Assignment

+## Learning
+- Plain HTML + JS.
+- Direct DOM manipulation.
+- Deployment with GitPages.

-Rules of the game:
+# Rules of the game

 1. The app randomly picks a letter, and the user has to guess which letter the app chose.